Eschatologue/CM_wiki/docs/class/fighter/champion.md

 ### Level 3: Improved Critical

-The number you need to roll for a Critical Hit is reduced by 1 for attack rolls with weapons or Unarmed Strike.
+The number you need to roll for a Critical Hit is reduced by 1 for attack rolls with weapons or **:rsc-a: Unarmed Strike**{ .rsc }.
 This effect can stack.

 ### Level 3: Remarkable Athlete

-Thanks to your athleticism, you have **:d20-adv: Advantage**{ .d20 } on Initiative rolls and Strength (Athletics) checks.
+Thanks to your athleticism, you have **:d20-adv: Advantage**{ .d20 } on **:d20-inv: Initiative**{.d20 } rolls and Strength (Athletics) checks.

 In addition, when you make a running [Long Jump](../../glossary.md#long-jump), the distance you can cover increases by a number of feet equal to your Strength modifier.

 ### Level 7: Additional Fighting Style

-You gain another Fighting Style feat of your choice.
+You gain another [:option-feat-fighting: Fighting Style feat](../../option/feat/feat-fighting-style/index.md) of your choice.

 ### Level 10: Heroic Warrior